zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

 who stands at the end, the one who stands at the end.
 Those who gather (body) at the end, those who hold the last self-enlightenment.

-『This is his last, this is the last gathering (body),
+"This is his last, this is the last gathering (body),

-The cycle of life and death, without his rebirth. 』
+The cycle of life and death, without his rebirth. "

 For this reason, the enlightened person is the perceiver of the Dhamma.
 The "decider", the Four Holy Paths is called the decision, and the "one with the